datalad-handbook/book/docs/basics/101-115-symlinks.rst

-One, should you have copies of the same data in different places of your dataset, the symlinks of these files point to the same place - in order to understand why this is the case, you will need to read the :find-out-more:`about the object tree <fom-objecttree>`.
+One, should you have copies of the same data in different places of your dataset, the symlinks of these files point to the same place - in order to understand why this is the case, you will need to read the :find-out-more:`on how git-annex manages file content <fom-objecttree>`.
 Therefore, any amount of copies of a piece of data is only one single piece of data in your object tree.
 This, depending on how much identical file content lies in different parts of your dataset,